carlosedp/riscv-bringup/Readme.md

 ## RISC-V Unleashed SBC, Virtual Machines and pre-built binaries

-To make the development easier, there are Qemu virtual machines based on Debian and Fedora with some developer tools already installed.
+To make the development easier, there are Qemu virtual machines based on Debian and Ubuntu with some developer tools already installed.

 For the SiFive Unmatched, there is a prebuilt SDcard image at [https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/UbuntuHippo-RISC-V.img.gz](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/UbuntuHippo-RISC-V.img.gz)